sociomantic-tsunami/lochness/README.md

 ## Development

-You can develop lochness using the `dev` env, and `yarn start` does this for you.
+You can develop LochNess using the `dev` env, and `yarn start` does this for you.

 It will use precompiled nessie components by default.